706ash/Black_Coders_harry_potter_game/README.md

 # 1 v 1 Harry Potter Game

-Features
+# ✨ Features

-Pixel Art Style: Classic 8-bit graphics for a nostalgic feel.
+🎨 Pixel Art Style: Enjoy nostalgic 8-bit visuals inspired by classic arcade RPGs.

-Turn-Based Combat: You and your opponent take turns casting spells.

-Dynamic Spell System: Type in any spell you can think of (e.g., "Expelliarmus," "a giant blast of fire," "tickle charm").
-The Gemini API interprets your prompt and assigns a spell name, description, and damage value between 0 and 70.
+⚔️ Turn-Based Combat: Strategically trade spells with your opponent, one move at a time.

+🧠 Dynamic Spell System: Type any spell idea — from “Expelliarmus” to “a tidal wave of lightning”.
+The Gemini API interprets your prompt and generates:

+A spell name

+A description

+A damage value (0–70)

-Animated Duels: Watch unique spell projectiles fly across the screen and see sprites shake when hit.
+💥 Animated Duels: Watch unique spell effects fly across the screen as characters react to hits.

-Progressive Opponents: Battle your way through a lineup of increasingly difficult wizards, from Draco Malfoy to Lord Voldemort.
+🧙 Progressive Opponents: Battle increasingly powerful rivals — from Draco Malfoy to Lord Voldemort.

-Health & Score: Keep track of your health, your opponent's health, and your total score.
+❤️ Health & Score Tracking: Monitor both health bars and your total duel score.

-Simple Controls: All you need is your keyboard to type and a mouse to click "Fight!" or "Restart."
+🕹️ Simple Controls: Just type your spell and click “Fight!” (or press Enter).
 How to Play

 Open wizard-duel.html in your web browser.